practical-scientific-computing/practical-scientific-computing.github.io/shell/02-remote-access.md

 2 Sockets in /var/run/screen/S-user.
 ```

-Now, you can reattach the screen either by the name you gave it, or by the number
+Now, you can re-attach the screen either by the name you gave it, or by the number
 ```
 screen -r session2
 ```